Find Your Musical Path

-Why Study Music at UD?
+Why study music at UD?

 The jazz studies concentration focuses on the musical and historical elements of jazz.
 Students will study jazz improvisation, theory, history and jazz composition and arranging, in addition to core studies in music theory, aural skills and functional keyboard.
-And our faculty bring years of professional experience and performance techniques to you in the classroom.

 The University of Dayton is accredited by the National Association of Schools of Music.

-Ready to take the next step?
 Explore admission options or schedule an academic visit to learn more about music at UD.

+Music (B.A.)
 Degree Information and Concentrations

 The Bachelor of Arts degree offers students the flexibility to pursue their individual interests in music as well as in other fields (sometimes through a second major or minor).
 All music majors develop creativity, discipline, teamwork and critical thinking skills that transfer to a wide variety of careers.

-The music degree has two concentrations available: Jazz Studies and Music Studies.
+The music degree has two concentrations available: jazz studies and music studies.

 Jazz Studies